Sociology of gender: Gender in the workplace

 Women and men experience different types of mobility within the workplace.
 For example, women tend to experience a glass ceiling, an invisible barrier that prevents them from moving up the corporate ladder.
 An example of this is a study from Sweden that compared the number of females in director jobs to men in director jobs.
 The study showed that there were statistically more men than women holding those jobs and showed that the results were also shown in other countries such as the USA.
 Men in jobs traditionally held by women, such as nursing, elementary school teaching, and social work, experience a "glass escalator" effect in which they are able to quickly ascend the job hierarchy to become managers and principals.
 There also tends to be a gender pay gap between men and women, with women earning 77% as much as men.

 One cause of the gender pay gap may be due to occupational segregation, which pushes men and women towards gender-specific forms of employment, rather than pay discrimination.
 Another possible cause is the double burden, a phenomenon in which women perform most of the unpaid childcare and household work despite being otherwise employed for pay.
 A third possible cause is occupational sexism, one part of which favors men for promotions due to their traditional breadwinner status.
 The 2001 class action lawsuit, Dukes v.
 Wal-Mart Stores, Inc., charged Wal-Mart with sexist hiring and promotion practices.

 There were also studies done that showed that having women in higher paying positions would correlate to an increased chance of depressive symptoms.
 These studies talked about how the depression was caused by the negative social experiences at their job, such as social isolation and negative social interactions, that weaken the mental health of the women in authority positions.
 Of which referenced that men had more value for their status in the work place than women.
 These social interactions would have been caused by cultural gender norms.
 Parallel to the social norms, women are stuck in the expectations placed upon them based on these norms.
 This places the identity of follower onto women since that is what the norm dictated.

 In China, women have experienced gender based discrimination based on job requirements that represent indirect discrimination.
 An example would be a job listing available to everyone but required the individual to be able to carry a set amount of weight or to be a certain height, without there being a need for that requirement in that job.
 These requirements prevent set groups from getting that job, but is labeled implicitly.

 In addition, the emergence of transgender individuals in the workplace has begun to disrupt the gender binary of male and female.
-By creating a hybrid gender identity, the transgender community suggests notions of movement toward postgenderism.
+By creating a hybrid gender identity, the non-binary community can be seen to embody and advance postgenderism.